xobx-cherif/cardiac_emulator/README.md

 ## Description

 CARDIAC stands for CARDboard Illustrative Aid to Computation.

 This is an emulator that works exactly more or less! like the CARDIAC "Computer".

-The implementation is inspired from the cardiac manual architecture and implemented in java!
+The implementation was inspired from the cardiac manual architecture and implemented in java!

 ## Cardiac core